 - A. When requested to do so by an owner or operator, the ADEQ CEM Coordinator will review plans for installation or modification for the purpose of providing technical advice to the owner or operator. - B. Each facility which operates a CEMS/COMS shall notify the ADEQ CEM Coordinator of the date for which the demonstration of the CEMS/COMS performance will commence (i.e. PST, RATA, RAA, CGA).
-Notification shall be received in writing no less than 15 days prior to testing.
+Notification shall be received in writing no less than 15 business days prior to testing.
 Performance test results shall be submitted to the Department within thirty days after completion of testing. - C. Each facility which operates a CEMS/COMS shall maintain records of the occurrence and duration of start up/shut down, cleaning/soot blowing, process problems, fuel problems, or other malfunction in the operation of the affected facility which causes excess emissions.
-This includes any malfunction of the air pollution control equipment or any period during which a continuous monitoring device/system is inoperative. - D. Except for Part 75 CEMs, each facility required to install a CEMS/COMS shall submit an excess emission and monitoring system performance report to the Department (Attention: Air Division, CEM Coordinator) at least quarterly, unless more frequent submittals are warranted to assess the compliance status of the facility.
-Quarterly reports shall be postmarked no later than the 30th day of the month following the end of each calendar quarter.
-Part 75 CEMs shall submit this information semi-annually and as part of Title V six (6) month reporting requirement if the facility is a Title V facility. - E. All excess emissions shall be reported in terms of the applicable standard.
+This includes any malfunction of the air pollution control equipment or any period during which a continuous monitoring device/system is inoperative. - D. Each facility required to install a CEMS/COMS shall submit an excess emission and monitoring system performance report to the Department (Attention: Air Division, CEM Coordinator) at least quarterly, unless more frequent submittals are warranted to assess the compliance status of the facility.
+Quarterly reports shall be postmarked no later than the 30th day of the month following the end of each calendar quarter. - E. All excess emissions shall be reported in terms of the applicable standard.
 Each report shall be submitted on ADEQ Quarterly Excess Emission Report Forms.
 Alternate forms may be used with prior written approval from the Department. - F. Each facility which operates a CEMS/COMS must maintain on site a file of CEMS/COMS data including all raw data, corrected and adjusted, repair logs, calibration checks, adjustments, and test audits.
-This file must be retained for a period of at least five years, and is required to be maintained in such a condition that it can easily be audited by an inspector. - G. Except for Part 75 CEMs, quarterly reports shall be used by the Department to determine compliance with the permit.
-For Part 75 CEMs, the semi-annual report shall be used.
+This file must be retained for a period of at least five years, and is required to be maintained in such a condition that it can easily be audited by an inspector. - G. Quarterly reports shall be used by the Department to determine compliance with the permit.